terascope/teraslice/docs/configuration/clustering-k8s.md

 ### Ephemeral Storage

-If your Teraslice job uses a processor that needs temporary local storage that persists in the Kubernets Pod across container restarts, you can set the Teraslice Job Property `ephemeral_storage` to `true` on your job as shown below.
+If your Teraslice job uses a processor that needs temporary local storage that persists in the Kubernetes Pod across container restarts, you can set the Teraslice Job Property `ephemeral_storage` to `true` on your job as shown below.
 This will create an [`emptyDir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) style Ephemeral Volume accessible in your pod at the path `/ephemeral0`.